 Click the image below to read Teaona’s interview with GoSolo Magazine by Subkit:

-Teaona has years of experience teaching dance to both children and adults.
+Jessica Teaona (also known as simply "Teaona") has years of experience teaching dance to both children and adults.
 Additionally, she has over a decade of experience performing at a range of events and venues, including birthday parties, restaurants, outdoor festivals, and even fashion shows.
 When she is not dancing, she enjoys cycling, playing with her puppy, bird watching, gardening, and playing music (on cello or piano).

 Polynesian Dance (Hula and Tahitian Dance)

 Polynesian dance—which includes Hawaiian, Tahitian, Maori, Samoan dance, and many others—is very culturally rich and requires in-depth knowledge.
 Each of these cultures is quite unique, even while they share similarities with each other.
 The dances are no exception to this, and it takes a great deal of dedication to understand the differences and the cultural context of each dance.
 Teaona has studied Hawaiian and Tahitian dance since 2005, and she continues to learn more today.
 She has most recently kept up with workshops from award-winning dancers and beacons of wisdom in ‘Ori Tahiti including Tahia Cambet, Hinatea Colombani, Tehani Robinson, Hirohiti Tematahotoa, Heimaire Amaru, and Leolani Gallardo, to name a few.